 Oil and natural gas producing activities are accounted for in accordance with the full cost method of accounting.
 Accordingly, all costs incurred in the acquisition, exploration and development of proved oil and natural gas properties, including the costs of abandoned properties, dry holes, geophysical costs and annual lease rentals are capitalized.
 Sales or other dispositions of oil and natural gas properties are accounted for as adjustments to capitalized costs, with no gain or loss recorded unless the ratio of cost to proved reserves would significantly change.
-At June 30, 2014 and December 31, 2013, the Partnership's oil and natural gas properties.
+At June 30, 2014 and December 31, 2013, the Partnership's oil and natural gas properties consist solely of mineral interests in oil and natural gas properties.